 Donated Equipment, Materials, and Labour (pdf)

 - If the applicant uses donated or discounted materials, equipment and/or labour as part of their contribution, detailed records are required.

 - Final grant payment is made on the completion of the project.
 The recipient must submit a signed Financial Statement Report Form (https://novascotia.ca/natr/ohv/pdf/OHVIF-balance-of-Funding-request-form.pdf) to the OHVIF Committee.
 The financial statement report form must be supported by original receipts and completed logs, if applicable.
 A site visit and inspection by representatives of the OHVIF Committee may be required, prior to the payment of the final installment of the grant.

 - If actual costs are less than the original estimate, the amount of the grant is reviewed and revised accordingly.
 Grants will not exceed the direct cash requirements of the project.

 - If, for any reason, an organization is unable to proceed with a project, or needs to make substantial changes to a project as outlined in the application and in the Minister’s letter of commitment, the Ministerial Advisory Committee must be informed in writing as soon as possible.
 Changes to the purpose of the project are not permitted without prior approval from the Ministerial Advisory Committee.

 - The recipient must recognize the Off Highway Vehicle Infrastructure Fund ( i.e.; logo ) contribution in local media or promotional coverage of a funded project.
-The recipient must agree to post promotional signage if provided by the Ministerial Advisory Committee and it's contribution.
+The recipient must agree to post promotional signage if provided by the OHVIF Committee and its contribution.

 - These requirements will be reviewed periodically and criteria may change.